 In 2017, during a trial in a San Francisco courthouse, a California mother was asked to testify in the criminal case against the man who had allegedly abused her daughter.
 During her testimony, questions came up regarding her immigration status.
 Eventually, the judge ruled that such questions were wholly irrelevant to the proceedings, and thus, the jury could not consider them.
 However, the jury came back deadlocked.
 Later, when the prosecutors attempted to retry the domestic abuse case, the mother refused to testify a second time.
 She cited the questions she received about her immigration status and the aggressive efforts that have been made by federal immigration enforcement officers.

 Senate Bill 785 prohibits all irrelevant immigration disclosures in state courts.
 Victims, witnesses, and even defendants will not be made to answer questions about immigration status when testifying about an unrelated issue.
 The law provides strong protection for California’s immigrant communities, and it has become especially necessary in light of the actions and statements coming from President Trump and other officials within the Trump Administration.

 We Support Immigrants in Southern California

 At the Goldstein Immigration Lawyers, we are committed to protecting the rights and interests of immigrants.
 If you or a family member has questions or concerns about immigration law, our legal team is prepared to help.
-For a confidential consultation, please call us today at (213) 262-2000.
+For a confidential consultation, please call us today.
 We represent clients throughout Los Angeles County, including in Compton, Downey, Lakewood, and Torrance.